matthewrussels/pdfeditor/README.md

 Features

-Over 70 PDF Tools: Including merging, splitting, compressing, converting (PDF to Excel, Word, PowerPoint, etc.), OCR, and more.
+Over 70 PDF Tools: Including merging, splitting, compressing, converting (PDF to Excel, PDF to Word, PowerPoint to PDF, Word to PDF, etc.), OCR, and more.
 Secure and Private: Your files are securely handled and automatically deleted after processing.
 High Performance: Optimized to handle high traffic with a robust server setup.